Qantas posts $1 billion six-month loss

 The airline said it still has $4.2 billion in available cash to keep going until Australia’s international border reopens and domestic travel ramps up to more normal levels.

-Qantas is currently expecting international travel to resume more broadly at the end of October, having previously started selling tickets to the UK or US for travel as early as July.
+Qantas is expecting international travel to resume more broadly at the end of October, when the national vaccine rollout is scheduled to be complete, having previously started selling tickets to Britain and the US for travel as early as July.

-The airline is hopeful of a “material increase” in trans-Tasman flying, despite the current COVID-19 outbreak in Auckland that has seen several states already reimpose quarantine restrictions on New Zealand arrivals.
+The airline is hopeful of a “material increase” in trans-Tasman flying, despite the current COVID-19 outbreak in Auckland that has prompted several states to reimpose quarantine restrictions on New Zealand arrivals.

 The airline is running at just 8 per cent of international capacity through trans-Tasman and repatriation flights.